is a 1972 horror film, produced by American International Pictures

 , which starred both Marshall and Pam Grier

 , and also inspired a number of imitators

 (which like Blacula

 itself was directed by William Crain).
 Blacula was also prominently featured in the film Bloodsuckers Anonymous

 as one of the main protagonists.

 , and both are captured.
-Dracula turns Manuwalde into a vampire, names him "Blacula", and seals him in a coffin, leaving poor Tuva to trapped with the coffin in a chamber in the dungeon below the castle.
+Dracula turns Manuwalde into a vampire, names him "Blacula", and seals him in a coffin, leaving poor Tuva to die helplessly beside the coffin in a chamber in the dungeon below the castle.

-Years later, Blacula's coffin ends up in the basement of a large California home.
-Two men purchase the house, discover the coffin, and decide to open it—only to end up attacked and killed by the freshly released and seriously hungry vampire.
-Blacula roams the Los Angeles streets at night, a suave and good looking black gentleman who happens to suddenly grow a pair of wild sideburns when his hunger rises, and the body count increases around the neighborhood.
+(including the coffin, which—unbeknownst to them—still contains Blacula).
+Sorting through the items in a warehouse, they find the coffin and decide to open it—only to end up attacked and killed by the freshly-released and seriously hungry vampire.
+Blacula roams the city's streets at night, a handsome and debonair black gentleman who happens to suddenly grow a pair of wild sideburns when his hunger rises, and the body count increases around the neighborhood.
 This draws Dr. Gordon Thomas, a forensics expert with the LAPD, to the case.
 Meanwhile, Blacula has discovered a young woman, Tina, who looks exactly like his long-deceased wife.